nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Tutor Tracker is an all-in-one tuition management solution for tech-savvy secondary school students.
 The features of Tutor Tracker includes:

-- Viewing of tutors' profile
+- Adding, editing, deleting and viewing of tutors' profile
+- Filtering tutors by personal preference (i.e. availability, experiences, name, location, price, etc.)
 - Adding a note to each tutor's profile
 - Exporting tutor's details
+- Creating a list of favourites tutors
-- Adding, editing, deleting and viewing of tuition appointments
+- Adding, editing, deleting and viewing of all tuition appointments
-- Adding, editing, deleting and viewing of tuition-related schedules
+- Adding, editing, deleting and viewing of all tuition-related schedules
-- Filtering tutors by personal preference (i.e. availability, experiences, name, location, price, etc.)
-- Adding, editing, deleting and listing grade records in GradeBook
+- Adding, editing, deleting and listing grade records
 - Adding, editing, deleting and viewing of reminders
+- Adding, editing, deleting and viewing of budget

 The purpose of this Developer Guide is to help you understand the design and implementation of Tutor Tracker to get started on your contributions to Tutor Tracker.